lys-devel/lys/docs/_sources/install.rst.txt

 System requirements
 -------------------------
-- Python (version >= 3.6) installed.
+- Python (version >= 3.6).
-- X11 client installed.
-For windows users using Windows Subsystem for Linux, it is recommended to use xvcsrv (https://sourceforge.net/projects/vcxsrv/) as X11 client.
+- (For linux only) X11 system.
+Make sure other GUI programs (such as xeyes) works properly.
+For Windows users using Windows Subsystem for Linux (WSL), it is recommended to use xvcsrv (https://sourceforge.net/projects/vcxsrv/) as X11 client.

 Before installation
 --------------------------